luca-botti/gdrive-toolkit/README.md

 - searching for id from an exact file or folder name (two algorithm bfs and dfs, no correction for multiple folders of files with the same name at the moment)
 - getting the list of object in a folder (by name), possibility to filter them by folders, regular documents, google documents, or shortcuts
+- while getting the list it is possible to send some more argouments directly to gdrive (like orderby or max)
 - return the size of all file in a folder or of a single file (no correction for multiple folders of files with the same name at the moment)
 - searching using directly the path (both files and folders)

 TODO

 - correction for files or folders with the same names
+- correction for list command that output only the first 30 files in the folder

 # Installing